 The financial statements are presented in the national currency Litas, which is the functional currency of the Company.
+From 2 February 2002 to 31 December 2014 the euro exchange rate was 3,4528 LTL = 1 EUR.
+Since 1 January 2015 Lithuanian national currency is EUR and LTL is exchanged to EUR by exchange rate of 3,4528 LTL = 1 EUR.
 They are prepared on the historical basis.